 - Inability to meet the founders’ requirements when they try to withdraw from its shareholders or participants and take their share in cash.

 - Inability to terminate the debtor’s monetary obligations by offsetting a counterclaim of the same kind in violation of the priority.

 - Impossibility of withdrawal by the owner of the debtor’s property — a unitary enterprise-of the property belonging to the debtor and

 - Inability to pay dividends or share income.

 What Should I Do During The Moratorium Period?

 It is essential for claimants not to forget about actions after lifting the moratorium.
 Experts advise analyzing the debtor’s activities for transactions made to challenge them or bring the persons controlling the debtor to subsidiary liability.

 A moratorium is an effective tool for overcoming crisis phenomena in any country.
 It is a temporary arrangement that facilitates the postponement of loan EMIs for three months.
 Both individuals and financial organizations can take advantage of this facility.
 Banks allow you to take a moratorium once you meet specific terms and conditions.
 For example, during the Covid pandemic, the RBI loan moratorium helps people manage their finances well and make alternative arrangements for loan repayment later.
 Talk to your banker regarding this and see if you can get a loan moratorium.
-Never take unfair advantage of a moratorium & fulfill the loan commitment without fail.
+Never take unfair advantage of a moratorium & fulfils the loan commitment without fail.